johnowhitaker/personal_site/mini-hw-projects/rheoscopic.md

 Anyway, it was a fun 'science at home' moment to spot this, chat about it with an AI, come up with some theories, try out varous mixtures (with and without the various chemicals I thought might be in the original batch) and then double check the recipe again.
 I bet stronger H2O2 would work better - LMK if you do an independent replication!

 ![](images/rheo2.png)

+Update, a concrete recipe: Add 25cm^2 of brown paper towel to 100ml of 3% H2O2.
+Add a small drop of dish soap.
+Heat at 40-50 degrees C for 5-10 hours or leave at room temperature for several days.
+Add a few drops of food coloring.
+I sealed 80ml of the resulting mixture in a petri dish with a magnet inside, and it makes an excellent desk fidget toy.
+Adding too mucn paper (e.g. 200 cm^2) resulted in a few larger fibers rather than the desired outcome, even less than what I used here might be optimal.